KenEnright/Coursera-Specialisation---JHDS/README.md

 # Coursera-Specialisation---JHDS

+This is test file for the purpose of trialing Github.

 ## John Hopkins Data Science Specialisation Coursera
 As a personal challenge, I am undertaking the Data science specialisation route to develop a greater understanding of the concepts, methodologies and tools.